mei1/EmployeeManagement/README.md

 # EmployeeManagement

-My first java development project.
+My first java development project, updated with all my learnings as I learn more.

 This is an employee management application for:
 1. Adding and editing employee details